markplagge/NeMo_Presentations/rvp/slides_outline.md

 - Uses Artificial Neural Network concepts
 - Excellent for finding patters in data
 - Great data analysis capability
+Note:
+I'm not going to go into too much detail here as Noah discussed this in more detail last meeting.

 ## Neuromorphic Hardware